edsonaf/saint-software/README.md

 # saint-software

-library containing all saint software and others found across the internet
+Library containing all relevant code made by author and/or information found across the internet.

+## TODO

-todo: create own logo or figure out how to give credits to current saint logo
+- [ ] create own logo
+- [ ] give credits to current angel wings logo
+- [ ] animate angel wings logo

 ## Github Markdown Feature

+Did you know Github has a few Markdown Features only available to them?

 > [!Note]
 > Highlights information that users should take into account, even when skimming.